Capstone-Projects-2020-Fall/jobscanner/README.md

 #### Application model deployment and linking panel code: Kyle

-# Test major procedure and result
+# Web app address and how to run/test app
 (for pre-lease only)
 Video record of test demo: https://youtu.be/Dr1AF8cRAeQ